goloshubov/fconfig/README.md

 ## TODOs
 - additional roles for services with restart notifcations support.
 It might be usefull even for workstations/laptops, on other hand it will add some complexity.
-- other distrs support (Debian testing, ALT Regular Gnome)
+- other distrs support (Debian, Ubuntu, ALT Regular Gnome)
 - import (additional) package lists from files